crabmandable/crunchy-bytes/README.md

 `serialize` and `deserialize` themselves into a compact binary representation that can be easily be transferred between processes.

+`cereal_pack` is ideal for IPC, or long term data storage

 ## Getting Started
 ### Requirements
 `python3` and the `toml` package for python